anandthegreat/OpSy-Shell/README.md

-# Shell69
+# OpSy-Shell
-Implementation of a basic shell
+Implementation of a basic shell in C